zola-25/zola-25.github.io/_posts/2023-04-01-oauth2-auth-code-flow.md

     **response_type** - Has its value set to 'code', which indicates the app is initiating the Authorization Code Flow

     **scope** - The list of permissions the Client App is asking the user to authorize.
-For this example we'll just set 'profile', as all ourexample Client App requires is to read the user's profile.
+For this example we'll just set 'profile', as all our example Client App requires is to read the user's profile.

     **redirect_uri** - `https://authcodeflow.demoapp.com/callback`, encoded when sent as a URL parameter